 The situation had parallel to today’s Brexit but in reverse.
 Back then we had:

 Anyhow, back to today.
 We at Roam have no idea how this is going to turn out.

-For the Traveler, this period of uncertainty has led to pound dropping from ~1.50 to the dollar to around 1.30.
+For the Traveler, this period of uncertainty has led to pound dropping from ~1.50 to the dollar to around 1.30 and probably going lower.
 This may put the great in Great Britain if you going there but it may also lead to price increases for items that are imported.
 Go visit soon while the Union Jack T-shirt means something.